buley/personal/src/content/self-sabotage.md

 5. Be selective about support, not avoidant of it

 This isn't about changing who I am—it's about refining it.
 I don't need to be less independent, less ambitious, or less driven.
 I just need to ensure that these strengths are working for me, not against me.

----

-*Self-awareness isn't about self-criticism—it's about strategic optimization of natural tendencies.*